srinivasnarula/srinivasnarula/README.md

 # I'm a Problem Solver !!

-- 👨‍💻 I’m currently working on Microsoft Stack and loads of Open Source Softwares & Tools.
+- 👨‍💻 I’m currently working on Microsoft Stack, BlockChain and loads of Open Source Softwares & Tools.
 - 🌱 I’m currently learning everything 😄
 - 👯 I’m looking to collaborate on blockchain related projects (Especially Substrate)
 - 💬 Ask me about Microsoft 365 development challenges and Architecture of SaaS Solutions.